The Cost of Not Knowing

 The Hidden Window Before Crisis

 Many of the most serious health events do not begin suddenly.
-Long before a hospitalization, stroke, or heart attack occurs, subtle changes are often developing quietly beneath the surface.
+Long before a hospitalization, stroke, or heart attack occurs, subtle changes are often developing quietlwrry beneath the surface.
 Yet much of modern healthcare still depends on symptoms becoming noticeable before action is taken.
 This creates a dangerous gap between when change begins and when awareness finally arrives.
 By the time something feels urgent, valuable time and opportunities may already have been lost.
+In many cases, the greatest danger is not the event itself, but how long it develops unnoticed beforehand.

 The Financial Weight of Delayed Awareness